 Electronic Studio Resources II: Assignment 8 — Max: Intro to Audio

 Use a microphone input to bring sound into the patch, and process this sound before sending it to the speakers.
-Process by using a filter and a delay line (with feedback) in some configuration.
+Process by using a delay line (with feedback) in some configuration and also some sort of filter.
+Provide a way to change the delay time smoothly.
 See below for implementation hints.

-Consider this patch as practice for doing the simplest kind of Max piece for acoustic instrument and computer: one in which the player, using a foot pedal, steps through several fixed-media cues while performing the piece.
-This allows the player to have more control over the time flow of the piece than she would if playing with a CD or single sound file (or tape in the old days).
+Consider this patch as practice for doing the simplest kind of Max piece for acoustic instrument and computer: one in which the performer, using a foot pedal (or the computer operator, using the space bar), steps through several fixed-media cues while performing the piece.
+This allows the performer to have more control over the time flow of the piece than she would if playing with a CD or single sound file (or tape in the old days).
 See below for hints.

 If you want to use the Mackie mixer, its group out 1-2 will appear as channels 5-6 in Max.
 To use the left input of that pair, go to Options > Audio Status in Max, and change the Input Ch 1 popup menu from Input 1 to Input 5.